nikileenk/git-issue-max1/README.md

-# React github issues example
+# React github issues page for maxxton
-An example of a github issues page with react.js
+Use npm install
+npm start

+Used Axios and FontAwesome